caSkds/caSkds/README.md

 - 👯 I’m looking to collaborate on ...
   - Anything AI
 - 💬 Ask me about

-  -The inherent superiority of ARM over X64/X86
+  - The inherent superiority of ARM over X64/X86
 - 📫 How to reach me:
   - github
 - 😄 Pronouns: